 Rotameters measure volumetric flow rate using the variable area principle.
 A rotameter consists of a float inside a tapered tube, and the upward force of a fluid passing through the tube dictates the position of the float.
 This creates a set operating range: the upward force of the fluid is a function of flow rate, and the float rises and falls linearly with the volumetric flow passing through the meter.
 It rises as the velocity head and buoyancy of the fluid passing through the meter increase (it is worth noting that buoyancy is primarily relevant for liquids, as it is negligible for gases).
 As the force of the fluid equalizes with the downward force of gravity, the float reaches a steady state and provides a stable flow measurement.
 The volumetric flow represents the volume of gas flowing through the system per unit time (e.g. liters per minute).

 Alicat flow meter operating principle

-Alicat flow meters measure differential pressure across a flow body.
+Alicat mass flow meters measure differential pressure across a flow body.
 They then convert this reading into a volumetric flow rate using the Hagen-Poiseuille equation.
 Finally, they calculate the mass flow rate using the volumetric flow rate and instantaneous fluid temperature and pressure measurements.